elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 - Steady State Replacement: replaces the worst-performing individuals in the population with the newly created offspring.
 This approach ensures that the best individuals are retained while allowing for the introduction of new genetic material;

-- Elitism Replacement: keeps few of the best individuals from the current population and replaces the rest with offspring.
+- Elitism Replacement: keeps few of the best individuals from the current population and replaces the rest with offsprings.

 === Parameter tuning
 To ease the parameter tuning process, a `GridSearch` class heavily inspired by the one from Python's `scikit-learn` library has been implemented #footnote[https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html].
 Given a problem instance, it allows a systematic search over a specified set of parameter, evaluating the performance of the algorithm for each combination.
-The performance is measured using a fitness function, which, in this case, is the total distance of the tour represented by the chromosome.
+This is measured using a fitness function, which, in this case, is the total distance of the tour represented by the chromosome.

-// #text("TODO: parameter tuning results", size: 14pt, red)

 By running the `GridSearch` class with different configurations for the randomly generated instances, it is possible to identify the best set of parameters for the @GA implementation.
 The chosen configuration consistently performed the best across all instances, with the exception of `random_10`, where `Edge Recombination Crossover` outperformed `Order Crossover`.